The Library of Lost Wands

 |Please be aware that smuggling nifflers, dragons or other magical creature deemed dangerous to passengers or their property is a serious offense.|

 A contingent of goblins moved forward.
-They were chatting in hushed tones with an accompanying wizard who was casting the charm, “Wingardium Leviosa” upon a selection of heavy trunks, floating them ahead of the group as they talked in intense undertones.
+They were chatting in hushed tones with an accompanying wizard who was casting the charm, “Wingardium Leviosa” upon a selection of heavy trunks, floating them ahead of the group as they talked in urgent undertones.
 Lindsay watched as the goblins were halted in their progress by one of the witches from the Department of Control and Regulation of Magical Creatures.

 Speaking solely to the wizard, the ministry witch said, “Are these creatures yours?”

 “You need to register any magical creatures you are taking before embarkation” the witch continued, probing each of the goblins, as a coil of measuring tape snaked around them.
-A quill and giant ledger danced in the air next to her left ear, taking down their particulars.
+A quill and giant ledger danced in the air next to her left ear, taking down their measurements.
 “Name?” she barked.

 “This is Gringlehop…”